V-Sekai/world/proposed/01_overview.md

 1. **Colliders**: Invisible objects that simulate solid matter.
 2. **Per Bone Capsules**: Simplified user avatars used for collision detection.

-By the end of this prototype, we will have established a basic system for adding and sharing elements in our virtual world.

 ## Prototype 2: Packaging, Marker3D, and Quad Plane

 This prototype involves packaging colliders and per bone capsules for upload/download.
 We will introduce a Marker3D at coordinates (0, 0, 1) as a reference point in the 3D space.
 Additionally, we will add a quad plane to our virtual world, which will serve as a basic surface or platform within the environment.